 - It pays the bills: It might be lacking a lot of things, but your job is hopefully what allows you to be independent.
 Being able to look after yourself and not needing to rely on anyone else to prop you up is an important part of self-worth for many.
 Not to mention, being financial gives you options to move forward.

-- It keeps you connected to people: Ok, I’m assuming you don’t hate your co-workers, but that’s a whole other blog post.
+- It keeps you connected to people: Ok, I’m assuming you don’t hate your co-workers, but that’s a whole other post.
 The people you work with are often some of the most important social connections you have.
-I think this last year we’ve all realised how important connection is (including the hug-free, socially distant type that is the preference of certain people) and if you don’t like your job so much, try to appreciate the people who are in it with you.
+I think this last year we’ve all realised how important connection is (including the hug-free, socially distant type) and if you don’t like your job so much, try to appreciate the people who are in it with you.
 Chances are they know you better than you think and might even care about you.
 On a practical level, they’re a network and potential referees.

 - It makes it easier to get another job: Any experience is still experience and in this day and age, employers want to see you have transferrable skills.
 Start writing them down so you build your awareness – and if you do hate your co-workers you can list “dealing with difficult people”.
 See?
 Simple.